 - Fast reheat time between brew cycles

-- You can use any brand of Kcups desired; not hampered by DRM technology
+- You can use any brand of Kcups you want

-- You cannot use the My K-Cup proprietary brand of refillable K-cups
+- Cannot use the My K-Cup brand refillable K-cups

 You’d probably spend in the ballpark of about $20 more for the K145…and in terms of the coffee Kcups themselves, since you are not limited by type or proprietary brand you’d have no difference in your coffee budget with the Elite over the K145.
-So basically what you’re paying extra for is a stronger machine that can take more frequent reheating and brewing and with a drain tank setting, so when you look at it, that sounds like a pretty fair deal, dollar wise.
+So basically what you’re paying extra for is a stronger machine that can take more frequent reheating and brewing and with a drain tank setting, not to mention eligible for service, so when you look at it, that sounds like a pretty fair deal, dollar wise.